 5. Applying for several credit cards or loans at the one time

 Applications for credit cards or loans – which lenders call “enquiries” – have a definite impact on your credit score.
 Making several credit or loan applications to different lenders within a short period time makes you seem desperate for credit and can negatively affect your credit rating.

 6. Getting a ‘judgement’

 In worst scenario cases, it’s not uncommon for creditors to sue someone for not paying back a debt.
 If the court rules a ‘judgement’ that the person must repay their debt, this is a big black mark on your credit history.

-It shows that not only did you avoid paying your bills, but to such a severe extent that the court had to get involved.
+It shows that not only did you avoid paying your bills, but you failed to do so to such a severe extent that the court had to get involved.
 This is something that will ruin your credit score and make it extremely difficult for you to take out a loan again.

 You can avoid this situation with free financial counselling from Financial Counselling Australia.
 Their National Debt Helpline provides free phone help from a financial counsellor and is available on 1800 007 007 (open 9.30am – 4.30pm on Mondays to Fridays).

 Errors or inaccuracies can get introduced in many ways but not knowing about the errors or ignoring the errors and not fixing them is an easy way to ruin your credit score.